vacuum

 , this file points to the most recent checkpoint, providing quick access to the latest table state._delta_log

-, contains checksums to verify the integrity of the table’s data and metadata.The state of a Delta table at any given version (snapshot) is defined by the following:
+, contains checksums to verify the integrity of the table’s data and metadata.metaData

 : Modifies the table’s metadata (schema, properties, etc.).add